oktavilla/hopp-docs/docs/information-design-templates/components-and-containers-teaser.md

 ## Context Label

-Teasers have one (1) context label (this differs from [Context Labels on Content Item Pages](content-item.md#context-label)) that shows the category of the Content Item.
+Teasers have one (1) context label.
+The label will display the text of the first item in the list of [Context Labels on Content Item Pages](content-item.md#context-label).
+It can be a category or a tag.

 ## Sponsors